toliaqat/xenon-wiki/NodeGroupService.md

 # Overview
-The node group service tracks a group of DCP nodes.
+The node group service tracks a group of Xenon nodes.
 It does failure detection and membership update between all nodes using an implementation of the SWIM protocol.

 The role of this service is described in the [design page](./dcp-Design#active-update-replication) and [replication protocol page](./leaderElectionAndReplicationDesignPage)